Tesfaye Tadesse Gebresilasie: Priest

 On 1 November 1994 he took his perpetual vows as a Comboni Missionary.
-He was ordained a priest of the Order of the Comboni Missionaries of the Heart of Jesus on 26 August 1995 at Addis Ababa in the Roman Catholic Archdiocese of Addis Ababa, in Ethiopia.
+He was ordained a priest of the Order of the Comboni Missionaries of the Heart of Jesus on 26 August 1995 at Addis Ababa in the Ethiopian Catholic Archeparchy of Addis Abeba, in Ethiopia.

 As a priest, he served in various roles in different locations, including as: